takeshimg92/takeshimg92.github.io/_posts/2022-09-18-probability_vector_space.md

 By consistency, $|p\rangle + |-p\rangle$ should equal $|0\rangle$:

 ```python
 p+p_bar # should give the zero vector
 # >> (0.3333, 0.3333, 0.3333)
 ```

 We can also make some plots.
-Since our vectors live on the 2-simplex $\Delta_2$, which is basically a triangle (see the image on the top of this post).
+Since our vectors live on the 2-simplex $\Delta_2$, which is basically a triangle (see the image on the top of this post), visualization is pretty straightforward.

 Below, we make a simple experiment: we take a vector to Euclidean space, rotate it by some angle, and map it back via the inverse logit function.